Thomas Johnson (judge): Later years, death and legacy

 His daughter Ann had married John Colin Grahame in 1788, and in his later years Johnson lived with them in a home they had built in Frederick, Maryland.
 The home, called Rose Hill Manor, is now a county park and open to the public.
 Governor Thomas Johnson High School is on half of the Rose Hill property.
 He died at Rose Hill on October 26, 1819, and was originally buried in All Saints churchyard.
 His remains were removed and re-interred at Mount Olivet Cemetery in Frederick.

 Johnson was one of the first investors in the Illinois-Wabash Company, which acquired a vast swath of land in Illinois directly from several Indian tribes.
 Soon after his death in 1819 his son Joshua Johnson and grandson Thomas Graham sued William M'Intosh in the landmark Supreme Court case Johnson v.
-M'Intosh.
+McIntosh.
 The case, which remains one of the most important property decisions in American history, determined that only the federal government could acquire Indian land, so Johnson's descendants did not have good title to the property.

 Other schools named after Thomas Johnson include Governor Thomas Johnson Middle School in Frederick, Maryland, Thomas Johnson Middle School in Lanham, Maryland and Thomas Johnson Elementary School in Baltimore, Maryland.
 In 1978, the Governor Thomas Johnson Bridge was opened to traffic.
 The bridge crosses the Patuxent River and connects Calvert with St. Mary's Counties.
 As Johnson was a slave owner, the naming of schools for him has become controversial.